Joseph Smith Papyri: Kirtland turmoil

 The year 1837 was a chaotic time in Kirtland with an estimated 10–15% of the church withdrawing membership.
 The Kirtland Safety Society had failed, and many who had lost significant sums of money channeled their anger at Joseph Smith.
 This culminated with Smith fleeing in the middle of the night on January 12, 1838, leaving the mummies and papyri behind.
 Lucy Mack Smith recalled the troubling time later in life:

-The first movement was to sue Joseph for debt, and, with this pretense, seize upon every piece of property belonging to any of the family.
-Joseph then had in his possession four Egyptian mummies, with some ancient records that accompanied them.
-These the mob swore they would take, and then burn every one of them.
-Accordingly, they obtained an execution upon them for an unjust debt of fifty dollars; but by various stratagems, we succeeded in keeping them out of their hands.

 Where the mummies and papyri were and when is murky during the next few months and years.
 It appears that the mummies and papyri were at one point in possession of the now dissident Warren Parrish, and possibly Joseph Coe.
 A perplexing legal document signed by Joseph Smith Jr. on January 4, 1838 titled, "Article of Agreement Between Joseph Smith Jun. and Joseph Smith Sr." reads, "I convey the two undivided thirds of records of and box Exclusive of the mummies. ...
 I do hereby relinquish on the box and records which James Markell has Levied in my favor as the property of J. Smith Jr. and my claim on the same."
 A Markell family story related in the 1960s to LDS Church historians states, "Some one, if I remember correctly, related to Joseph Coe got the Records (Papyrus) and these Markells of mine were foxey enough to conn this fellow out of them.
 It seems he owed Judge Markell some money and Uncle James was deputized to help retrieve the records.
 It was quite a joke in the family."

 The mummies and papyri were hid with the William Huntington family for a time, even hidden under teenage Zina Huntington's bed.
 When Huntington left to join the rest of the church in Missouri, the mummies and papyri were sent to a different family.
 Edwin D. Woolley and his brother Samuel "hired a wagon to bring the mummies and the Record of Abraham, etc" to Far West, Missouri.